Lucas Bergvall: 2024–25: Debut and Player of the Season

-On 2 February 2024, Tottenham Hotspur agreed a five-year deal to sign Bergvall for a reported transfer fee of £8.5 million, competing with Barcelona for his signature.
+On 2 February 2024, Tottenham Hotspur agreed to a five-year deal to sign Bergvall for a reported transfer fee of £8.5 million, competing with Barcelona for his signature.
 He officially joined the club on 1 July 2024.
 On 17 July 2024, he made his first Spurs appearance as a half-time substitute in a 5–1 pre-season friendly victory against Heart of Midlothian; in the 66th minute he assisted Mikey Moore to put Tottenham up 3–1.
 On 20 July 2024, Bergvall was granted a spot in the Starting XI for a friendly match against Queens Park Rangers; in the 24th minute he went down with an undisclosed injury.

+Bergvall made his Premier League and competitive debut for Tottenham as a 78th minute substitute in a 1-1 away draw to Leicester City.
 Bergvall's first start for the club came in a 2–1 EFL Cup victory against Coventry City on 18 September 2024.
+He made his UEFA Europa League debut soon after against Qarabağ, but was subbed off within 12 minutes following a red card to Radu Drăgușin.
 On 8 January 2025, he scored his first goal for Tottenham in a 1–0 win against Liverpool in the first leg of the EFL Cup semi-final.

 On 29 April 2025, Bergvall signed a new contract with Tottenham, which is set to expire in 2031.
 On 1 May, Bergvall suffered an ankle injury during training, having to use crutches while attending Tottenham's 3–1 Europa League semi-final first leg victory against Bodø/Glimt.
 Head coach Ange Postecoglou revealed that Bergvall had sustained damage to the ligaments in his ankle and would miss the remainder of the season.
 On 15 May, Bergvall was voted as Tottenham Official Supporters' Club Player of the Season, as well as One Hotspur Members and One Hotspur Juniors Player of the Season for the 2024–25 season.
+Bergvall was also nominated for the 2025 Golden Boy which recognises the best under-21 player in European football, finishing tenth in final voting.